Losing weight becomes nearly impossible when you have reached the classification of obese or morbidly obese.

 Whereas surgeries like the gastric sleeve and gastric bypass entail the removal of a majority of your stomach tissue, the gastric balloon leaves your stomach intact.

-During those other surgeries, the remaining stomach tissue is configured into a sleeve the shape of a banana.
+During those other surgeries, the remaining stomach tissue is configured into a sleeve shaped like a banana.
 This allows your body to restrict how much you eat, leading to rapid and safe weight loss.

-Since the gastric balloon is reversible, you can have the size adjusted at the end of six months, or you can have another balloon installed.
-Some bariatric patients opt to undergo a more advanced surgery at the time of the balloon removal.
-This is where a transition surgery will be performed, such as a gastric balloon to gastric sleeve surgery.
+Since the gastric balloon is reversible, you can adjust the size at the end of six months or install another balloon.
+Some bariatric patients opt to undergo more advanced surgery at the time of the balloon removal.
+This is where a transition surgery, such as a gastric balloon to gastric sleeve surgery, will be performed.

 How is the Gastric Balloon Installed?